Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1902$-$5105}

 This source shows two prominent radio feature, each about 75\degr\ wide.
 While the centres of the components are 210\degr\ apart, the strongest radio peak is 180\degr\ separated from the first component of the weaker feature.
 The gamma-ray profile is wide and shows two prominent peaks that align perfectly with the radio features.
 There is gamma-ray emission also in between these components, and indeed, there is a hint of additional radio emission there also.
-The degree of polarisation is low and the PA is only defined in the strong component.
+This would make the profile about 280\degr\ wide.
+The degree of polarisation is low and the flat PA is only defined in the strong component.
 An RVM fit is not possible.